Alibi Game Guide

 Mint-tinted chips mean together — those two items share a room.
 Coral-tinted chips mean apart — they never will.
 The other three (left of, above, next to) are spatial constraints on the grid itself.

-A new Alibi case file ships every midnight Eastern.
-Mondays are friendly 2×3 open-and-shut affairs; Sundays are the full 3×4 with a dozen suspects, a dozen pieces of evidence, and a long rail to chew through.
+A new Alibi case file opens at midnight Eastern Time.
+Early in the week, files are friendly 2×3 grids — open-and-shut affairs.
+By the weekend they grow to the full 3×4, with a dozen suspects, a dozen pieces of evidence, and a long rail to work through.

 - Mon & Tue: open-and-shut